Skip to content

 5 min read

 Traditional access control — physical keys, basic proximity cards, and standalone door locks — no longer meets the needs of modern businesses.
 The limitations are fundamental: keys can be copied, proximity cards can be cloned, and neither provides an audit trail of who entered where and when.
-In 2025, businesses across Kosovo are upgrading to intelligent access control systems that deliver both better security and operational convenience.
+Today, businesses across Kosovo are evaluating intelligent access control systems that can improve both security and operational convenience.

 The Shift to Mobile and Biometric Credentials